 RegTechs, the solution for financial crime

 One prominent element of Australia’s FinTech sector is covered by RegTechs.
 RegTechs are entrepreneurs specializing in financial services.
 Specifically, they focus on solving the regulatory conundrum.
 Specifically, this refers to preventing, identifying, and mitigating and financial crime.
 These new RegTech firms offer the promise of innovative technologies.
 These technologies automate routine compliance obligations, deliver real-time risk information, enhance efficiencies and help reduce cost of regulatory processes while meeting regulatory commitments.

 This side of the finance world is a constantly changing landscape.
 Due to increased cyber-crime capability, and financial innovators constantly looking for new solutions, regulation must keep evolving.
 To support innovative technologies from the biggest banking firms, the RegTechs look for ways to regulate.

 While applying technology to the regulatory process is not new, this is about next-generation technologies.
 New solutions and models can be used to increase efficacies, agility, and transparency of financial regulations in a data-rich and analytical manner.

 Standard compliance products are typically designed to address very specific regulatory mandates and require additional technical expertise to modify or enhance.
-However, RegTech solutions pride themselves at being agile.
+However, RegTech solutions pride themselves on being agile.
 These firms enable the extraction, intelligent analysis and presentation of reports from standardized data.
-As a result, these reports meet financial regulation in near-real time.
+As a result, these reports meet financial regulations in near-real time.